Everything you need to know about the Rocket League Ranked system, including the new Supersonic Legend rank.

 - Grand Champion

-Within each of these ranks, there are three tiers I, II, and III; and within these ranks are four divisions which also use the roman numerals, I, II, III, and IV.
+Within each of the ranks up to, and including, Grand Champion, there are three tiers I, II, and III; and within these ranks are four divisions which also use the roman numerals, I, II, III, and IV.
 This may sound confusing at first, but it is easy to get the hang of it.
 For instance, upon ranking, it will display as Platinum II Division II, like below.

-How do I rank up in Rocket League?
+How do I move up in Rocket League Ranked?

 You can rank up by winning games.
 For every couple of games that you win, you will advance through the ranks, so if your placement rank is lower than what you would have hoped for, you can be promoted.
 However, too many losses will mean that you will be relegated.
 This means that you can strive for the highest rank possible by winning games.
 This is why competitive play is so popular, as it makes every game worth winning.

-Does earning a high rank have better rewards?
+Does earning a high Rocket League rank have better rewards?

 The ranks work on seasons.
 We are currently on season 14 and each season lasts roughly 3 – 5 months.
 At the end of every season you will be rewarded, dependant on your rank.
 These rewards vary from car decals to wheels.
 The picture below contains the Season 11 Gold Decal reward, the Season 13 platinum wheels reward, and the Season 8 diamond boost reward.
 You can also see the variants change depending on which rank you finish in.
 Depending on which rank you finish in, you will also unlock the rewards in the divisions below you, for instance, if you finish Silver, you will be rewarded with both the Silver and Bronze rewards.
 The higher the rank that you get, the more fancy your reward will be.